bormaxi8080/osint-timeline/DRAFT.md

 fbsh.
 An attempt to expose Facebook to the commandline.
 So far the only things you can do are to read your profile, newsfeed, and post a status update: https://github.com/stephentu/fbsh

+LinkdTime is a Timeline generator for Linkedin it can extract the exact date and time on a single post/comments or activity or generate a Timeline about a list of post/comments or activity: https://github.com/Lucksi/LinkdTime

+self.so.
+LinkedIn to Website in one click.
+Turn your resume/LinkedIn into a professional website: https://www.self.so/

 Multi Checkers (Hma/Hulu/Spotify/Call of duty/Instagram/smtp2go/VyprVpn) in One Tool Named FCommunity: https://github.com/Aron-Tn/FCommunity

-LinkdTime is a Timeline generator for Linkedin it can extract the exact date and time on a single post/comments or activity or generate a Timeline about a list of post/comments or activity: https://github.com/Lucksi/LinkdTime

 FileHunt.
 Search query builder for finding sensitive files on Google, DuckDuckGo, Bing, Yandex and Baidu.
 Online tool: https://filehunt.3kh0.net/
-Github repo with source code:
+Github repo with source code: https://github.com/3kh0/filehuntv

+jshunter is a command-line tool designed for analyzing JavaScript files and extracting endpoints.
+This tool specializes in identifying sensitive data, such as API endpoints and potential security vulnerabilities, making it an essential resource for and bug bounty hunters and security researchers: https://github.com/cc1a2b/jshunter

+WPSploit - Exploiting WordPress With Metasploit.
+This repository is designed for creating and/or porting of specific exploits for WordPress using metasploit as exploitation tool: https://github.com/espreto/wpsploit

 ----

 **Universal Search & AI:**

 Newspaper4k a fork of the beloved Newspaper3k.
 Extraction of articles, titles, and metadata from news websites: https://github.com/AndyTheFactory/newspaper4k

+Magicam.
+AI double for video calls.
+It can replace face and voice in real time.
+Works on many platforms: https://magicam.ai/

 ---